San Diego, CA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels significantly increase home value in San Diego.
-According to a Zillow study, homes with solar panels sell for 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in San Diego.
+Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.